AndyShiue/Ende-readme/README.md

 1. all functions
 2. all structs
-3. all class constructors (in the sense of Java jargon)
+3. all class constructors
-4. all interfaces
+4. all traits
-5. all implementations of interfaces
+5. all implementations of traits
-6. all extensions between interfaces
+6. all extensions between traits
 7. the vast majority of types

 As you will see, Ende achieve the unification of different concepts with carefully designed syntax and semantics.

 The syntax is very similar to Rust's.
-If you are familiar with Rust, you might start reading from [this section](#more-general-class).
+If you are familiar with Rust, you might start reading from [this section](#more-general-record).
 Just be aware of the top-level pattern matching syntax and that generic parameters are written inside square brackets (`[]`) instead of angle brackets (`<>`).
 Users of Scala might also find the similarities between Scala and Ende.
 I actually took lots of ideas from Rust, Scala, Agda, Idris, etc.